-Alan Maninblack settles back in his chair in the Secret Service's Charlotte, NC field office.
-He's just gotten orders to travel to Chattanooga, TN to support that city's team for an upcoming Presidential visit.
-The White House protection detail has just passed on the logistics information on the agency's secure telephone network.
+Alan Maninblack settles back in his chair in the Secret Service's Washington, D.C., field office at 7:30AM.
+He's just received orders to travel to Chattanooga, TN, to support that city's team for a surprise presidential visit.
+The White House protection detail has just passed on the logistics information over the agency's secure telephone network.

-He dashes home and throws some clothes and toiletries into a bag and head for the airport.
-Good thing Charlotte's got some direct flights to Chattanooga, Alan thinks.
-At least I don't have to sit in some crazy place like Philadelphia or New York, waiting for a connection to an airport just a couple of hundred miles away.
+He dashes home and throws some clothes and toiletries into a bag and heads for the airport.
+Good thing Washington's got some direct flights to Chattanooga; at least he won't have to sit in some crazy place like Philadelphia or New York, waiting for a connection to an airport just a couple of hundred miles away.

 The Aquarium is located smack in the middle of the city, with lots of streets radiating out through the commercial district and into the neighborhoods.
 The Aquarium is also situated fairly far away from the Chattanooga Metropolitan Airport.
-"This assignment won't be easy, especially on this tight time schedule, Alan thinks as he shakes his head.
-But that's why they give it to the Secret Service.
+"This assignment won't be easy, especially on this tight time schedule," thinks Alan as he shakes his head.
+But that's why they gave it to the Secret Service.

 At 1:00PM, Alan's team meets at the Aquarium before fanning out across the city, each with their own set of tasks to complete in the next four hours.
 Although Alan's got a handheld GPS to help him figure out where to go, that's certainly no substitute for local knowledge or street smarts.
 That's why the local team members have taken on the task of finalizing the president's travel route.